Active mechanics reveal molecular-scale force kinetics in living oocytes: Introduction

 \section{Introduction}

 Living cells utilize motor proteins to actively generate force at the molecular scale to drive motion and organization in the crowded intracellular environment \cite{Howard_2009,24382887,17461730,20110992}.
 For example, force generation is critical to facilitate the basic tasks of living cells such as spatial organization, motility, division, and organelle transport.
-Recently, "active diffusion" has emerged as an important process in cell biology \cite{25774831,19699642,27003292,24361104,27003290}.
+Recently, ``active diffusion" has emerged as an important process in cell biology \cite{25774831,19699642,27003292,24361104,27003290}.
 Active diffusion is the random motion of intracellular components that is driven by active metabolically powered forces (and not by thermal fluctuations).
-An interesting example occurs during early vertebrate development, namely oocyte meiosis \cite{25774831}.
+An interesting example occurs during early vertebrate development, namely oocyte meiosis where active diffusion drives nucleus centering \cite{25774831}.

 Oocytes are immature female gametes that are destined to be fertilized and grow into a fully functioning organism.
 They are large cells (80 $\mu$m in diameter) of spherical geometry with a thick actin-rich cortex and a well separated cytoplasmic-skeleton (Fig. \ref{fig:fig1}A).
 The cytoplasmic-skeleton of a mouse oocyte is a composite material that includes actin filaments, microtubules, and intermediate filaments.
 The actin network is composed of long unbranched filaments polymerized from the surface of vesicles that harbor actin nucleating factors \cite{21983562}.
 These vesicles act as nodes to create an inter-connected actin network that is uniform in density throughout the cytoplasm and un-polarized \cite{23873150}; Microtubules are organized in small seeds and do not form long filaments during prophase-I \cite{23954884}; And while it is probable that intermediate filaments are present \cite{nikolova2012}, little is known about their structure or function in mouse oocytes.